I Tried A "Mermaid Manicure" — & It's Giving 'Blue Crush'

-I'll be the first to admit that when I heard about this summer's trend prediction of mermaidcore, I was skeptical.
-Like most of the crazes that come in and out of the zeitgeist — cottagecore, fairycore, even coastal grandmother — this summer's impending mermaidcore fashion aesthetic sounded more like a fleeting fad than an authentic style choice.
+I'll be the first to admit that when I heard about this summer's trend prediction of mermaidcore, I was sceptical.
+Like most of the crazes that come in and out of the zeitgeist (cottagecore, fairycore, even coastal grandmother) this summer's impending mermaidcore fashion aesthetic sounded more like a fleeting fad than an authentic style choice.
 That is, until I let go of my initial judgment and started digging into some of the beauty inspiration.

 Mermaidcore as a concept isn't new.
 In 2021, mermaidcore bubbled up as a followup to cottagecore and tapped into our collective desire to travel again, preferably to a beach.
-Designwise, that interpretation saw a lot of pearls and cowrie shells — Éliou necklaces were the accessory of the moment.
-This time, though, the obvious cultural spark for mermaidcore is the release of Disney's live-action remake of The Little Mermaid (out May 26, 2023).
+Design-wise, that interpretation saw a lot of pearls and cowrie shells — Éliou necklaces were the accessory of the moment.
+This time, though, the obvious cultural spark for mermaidcore is the release of Disney's live-action remake of The Little Mermaid (out on the 26th of May, 2023).
 Halle Bailey, who plays Ariel, has hit the press circuit to promote the film in a series of mermaid-inspired looks — think plenty of turquoise and under-the-sea sparkle.

 Advertisement